civicrm/civicrm-dev-docs/docs/framework/token.md

 }
 ```

-## Registering tokens
+## Defining tokens

 ### hook_civicrm_tokens

-The oldest and most broadly supported way to register a new token is to use [hook_civicrm_tokens](/hooks/hook_civicrm_tokens.md) and [hook_civicrm_tokenValues](/hooks/hook_civicrm_tokenValues.md).
+The oldest and most broadly supported way to define a new token is to use [hook_civicrm_tokens](/hooks/hook_civicrm_tokens.md) and [hook_civicrm_tokenValues](/hooks/hook_civicrm_tokenValues.md).
 These hooks have been included with CiviCRM for a number of years, and they work with a range of mailing use-cases.

 However, these hooks have some limitations: